 Owner and Founder

-European Focus has coordinated and led 280 tours since our founding.
+European Focus has coordinated and led 325 tours since its founding.
+(As of May 11, 2022)

-Q: You mean you will design, coordinate and lead a tour for just one person?
+Q: You mean you will design, coordinate and lead a tour for just two people?
 What is your maximum group size?

-A: We have done many tours for singles, especially in our popular family history tours area.
-The largest group we have ever worked with was 17, when a beloved grandmother took her entire family to Germany to see their ancestral town.
-We most commonly design and lead tours for couples, small families of four or five and sometimes larger.
-We stay away from big buses or mixed groups.
+A: I have done many tours for singles, especially in the popular family history tours area.
+Starting with the 2020 season, I require a minimum of two persons on all tours, even the Family History ones.
+The largest group I have ever worked with was 17, when a beloved grandmother took her entire family to Germany to see their ancestral town.
+I design and lead tours for couples, small families of four or five and sometimes larger.
+I stay away from big buses or mixed groups.
 European Focus’ founder James Derheim invented the concept of customized tours way back in 1989 before anyone had ever dreamed this was possible.
-Even though we have a few imitators now, we were the first and believe that our experience and know-how trumps others who have copied our formula.
+Even though I have a few imitators now, I was the first and believe that my experience and know-how overcomes others who have copied my formula.

 Q: This must be expensive.
 What does a European Focus Private Tour cost?

-A: Our services are not cheap, nor should they be.
-Think of what we do as you would going out to a fine restaurant versus going shopping and cooking all of the ingredients at home.
+A: My services are not cheap, nor should they be.
+Think of what I do as you would going out to a fine restaurant versus going shopping and cooking all of the ingredients at home.
 There is your time (in shopping and preparing) and on the other side, just sitting down and being served with no clean=up involved.
-We take the worry, indecision and stress out of travel, leaving just the fun parts behind for you to enjoy.
+I am comfortable working in more than 15 countries in Europe.
+And so, you are not shunted off to another driver, another guide, just because you wish to take a multiple country excursion.
+I can do it all and have done most of it before, multiple times.
+I take the worry, indecision and stress out of travel, leaving just the fun parts behind for you to enjoy.
 Yes, this costs money.
-Our tours are about three to four times the cost of going on one of the so-called “bargain” bus tours.
-(And sharing the experience with 40 or more incompatible strangers)
+My tours are about three to four times the cost of going on one of the so-called “bargain” bus tours.
+(And sharing the experience with 40 or more incompatible strangers) Because every tour I do is unique, I am more than happy to provide you with an estimate once you let me know (via our simple online form) what your budget parameters might be for your trip.

 Q: What happens if you get sick, or worse?
 What happens if I get sick, or worse?

 A: Trip Cancellation and Interruption Insurance covers your investment in both circumstances.
 The “Cancel for Any Reason” coverage includes if your trip has to be rescheduled or canceled due to one of your guide’s being injured or worse before your trip can take place.
-It should be pointed out that in our long career we have never, ever missed a tour.
-Since there is always a chance at a first time, we are big believers and promoters of trip insurance.
+It should be pointed out that in my long career I have never missed a tour.
+Since there is always a chance at a first time, I am a big believer and promoter of trip insurance.

 Q: How many tours do you do in a season?

 A: From 10 – 18 between the first part of April and the first part of November.
-James usually flies over once in the spring, stays through the season, and then comes home in the fall.
-We will do off-season tours depending on what, where and with how many.
-Even thought our foundation was built on family history tours, we have long and deep experience in coordinating and leading tours that are based on one thing – a wonderful vacation with no hassles.
-There is no other group or company in existence who can come close to our depth of experience in European travel, much of it earned during James’ stint with “Stars and Stripes” in the 1980s and 90s.
+I usually fly over in the spring, staying in Europe through the season, and then I winter in Sarasota, Florida.
+I will do off-season tours depending on what, where and with how many.
+Even thought the foundation of European Focus was built on family history tours, I have long and deep experience in coordinating and leading tours that are based on one thing – a wonderful vacation with no hassles.
+There is no other group or company in existence who can come close to my depth of experience in European travel, much of it earned during my stint with “Stars and Stripes” in the 1980s and 90s.

 Q: Do you provide references?

 A: Certainly.
-We are proud of our trips.
-We will be happy to put you in touch with someone who shares something in common with you so that you can communicate your concerns or questions.
+I am proud of my trips.
+I will be happy to put you in touch with someone who shares something in common with you so that you can communicate your concerns or questions.

-Images of our tour vehicle.
-It is a 2012 Volkswagen Multivan “Highline” edition, with all options, A/C of course, leather, comfort ride, automatic, large luggage compartment
+The European Focus tour vehicle.
+It is a 2018 Volkswagen Multivan “Highline” edition, with all options, A/C of course, leather, comfort ride, automatic, dual electric sliding doors, auto close on the rear hatch, large luggage compartment